By Last Updated: June 11th, 2026

 • You can scatter ashes on land, at sea, from the air, and even in space.

-• When choosing a cremation service provider for a loved one who has passed, make sure they’ll assist with ash scattering as part of their quote.
+• When choosing a cremation service provider for a loved one who has passed, ensure they’ll assist with ash scattering as part of their quote.

 • State and federal laws apply depending on location—permits may be required.